 Okowa (御強), Sekihan (赤飯)

 Both are steamed rice dishes made of glutinous rice AKA mochigome (糯米).
-They have a characteristic chewy and sweet taste compared to plain white rice, and eaten on festive occasions.
-Okowa is steamed rice mixed with meat, fish or vegetables.
-As glutinous rice was a luxury, it was only served at special occasions.
+They have a characteristic chewy and sweet taste compared to plain white rice and are eaten on festive occasions.
+Okowa is steamed rice mixed with meat, fish, or vegetables.
+As glutinous rice was a luxury, it was only served on special occasions.
 Sekihan is a type of Okowa with azuki beans.

-The exception to high heat quick cooking is Chawanmushi, Japanese steamed egg custard.
+The exception to high-heat quick cooking is Chawanmushi, Japanese steamed egg custard.
 These cups are steamed in low heat as high heat will form tiny bubble holes in the custard, destroying the delicate texture and flavor.
-Chawanmushi are dashi enriched egg concoction containing chicken, shrimp, various seafood and vegetables, which are found by digging into the cups.
-It can be served piping hot or chilled, and at high end restaurants as well as the home.
+Chawanmushi is an enriched egg concoction containing chicken, shrimp, various seafood, and vegetables, which can be found by digging into the cups.
+It can be served piping hot or chilled at high-end restaurants and home.

 🔪 Cook JOC Chawanmushi Recipes:

 - Chawanmushi with Shrimp (海老の茶碗蒸し)